kryptine/iTasks-SDK/README.txt

   and press CTRL-SHIFT-U to force the recompilation of the whole project.
   The compilation process creates a directory called "sapl" which contains all the necessary SAPL files;
   this directory will be used by the client side execution infrastucture of the iTask toolkit.

-= Building the support tools ==
-- Build the RunAsync tool by opening the Clean project "iTasks-SDK/Tools/RunAsync/RunAsync.prj" and choosing ("Project" -> "Update") from the menu.

 = Building examples =
 The most up-to-date example suite to run at the moment is the examples collection for the CEFP Summerschool.